DucManhPhan/DucManhPhan.github.io/_posts/2020-01-28-Strategy-Pattern.md

 ## Benefits & Drawback
 1. Benefits

     - Reduce the [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) when we do not use if-else or switch statement.
+Then it makes no branching code.

+    - Improve encapsulation.

+    - Swap behavior at runtime.

+    - Open-Closed Principle is respected because a new algorithm simply means adding new classes without touching exsting ones.

     - Makes our code testable, maintainable, reusable.

 2. Drawbacks

+    - It makes more complicated desing (more classes).

 <br>